hashybashy/hashybashy/README.md

 ## Hi :)
 + Studying Mechanical Engineering at the University of Nottingham
 + Love mathematics
-+ Strong interested in the world of quantitative finance
++ Strong interest in the world of quantitative finance
 + Currently teaching myself Python through small projects
-+ Experienced in MATLAB
++ Experience in MATLAB ( Simulation-Stochastic Gas Particle Dynamics in 2D )